 Tie nine cinnamon sticks together and hang them above your doors to protect your home from unwanted people and energy.
 As always, intention is key here.
-With every step you take in tying the cinnamon to placing it decoratively or not above your doors imagine what it is you want.
+With every step you take—from tying the cinnamon sticks together to placing them above your doors—imagine what it is you want.
 We communicate with our energy and not so much with our verbal or mental intellect.
 This must come from a deep desire in your heart to will this into being.
-Remember that the cinnamon is a constant reminder of this desire for protection, for wealth, for strength or whatever it is that you desire the cinnamon to help you with.
+Remember that the cinnamon is a constant reminder of this desire for protection, wealth, strength, or whatever it is that you want the cinnamon to help you with.

-Windows - Laying cinnamon sticks along window sills will protect the unwanted energy in the same way.
+Laying cinnamon sticks along window sills will protect you from unwanted energy in the same way.

 Carry on you - Whether you put cinnamon sticks or fresh powdered cinnamon in your purse or a pouch to carry with you, it works in the same way and acts as a protection charm.
 Again another constant reminder of this desire for protection.

 Cinnamon incense is one of the most common and probably the most used form of cinnamon for protection.
 Burning the incense works in a similar way as using it as a charm, except you are converting it by burning it.
 Consuming the incense by the element of fire.
 Some say using fire to burn incense is like sending a smoke signal to God, your angels, or your guides for immediate attention to your great need.
 In this case, a great need for protection, wealth, or even strength.